Looking for fun kid activities at home with your toddler and preschooler?

 Eek!
-I see you looking at this image and shrieking in fear, so I am here to give you a quick tip.
+I see you looking at this image and shrieking in fear, so I am here to give you a quick messy play tip.

 Right now, go fill up your washing machine with water and detergent.
 Get it ready to toss the clothes in once your preschooler is done exploring.
-I assure you, it’s as simple as that. - Get messy, strip them down, and toss the clothes in to wash.
+I assure you, it’s as simple as that. – Get messy, strip them down, and toss the messy play clothes in the wash.

 Messy play encourages children to explore substances.
 These are the same substances that will be what they will revisit in grade school.

-If you encourage children to touch and feel now, they will make dynamic discovers as they connect the dots later.
+If you encourage children to touch and feel now, they will make dynamic discoveries as they connect the dots later.

 You will help spark connections such as: